Virtual Accounting

 • Invoices flow in, get validated for GST and TDS, get approved, and post cleanly.

-• Payments run with maker checker, receivables get friendly, timely nudges.
+• Payments run with maker checker controls.
+Receivables get friendly, timely nudges.

-• Daily bank and gateway reconciliation, exceptions resolved quickly.
+• Daily bank and gateway reconciliation keeps cash posting current.
+Exceptions get resolved quickly.

 • You see everything in one place, audit ready by default.